JJArcade/DivOS-Database/readme.md

 - The table format will launch an interface just for viewing your inventory.
   - You must select whether you want to view your armor or weapons database.
     - Unfortunately I felt it would be too complicated to try and sort and display both the databases at once.
     - You may also notice the last for rows of data aren't in alignment.
-The special attributes of items can often be long and cause lines to continue to the next row breaking up the orgintization of the table.
+The special attributes of items can often be long and cause lines to continue to the next row breaking up the organization of the table.
 I opted to leave it unforamtted to save space since they are the least uniform data from item to item.
   - From there you can sort by any of the columns of the data base and chose to try and equip an item to a character.
     - I say try since the program does check a character's attributes and the requirements of an item before *equipping* it to a character.
 If the item's requirements are too high it won't be equipped.
   - You can also choose when you want to exit and go back to the main character info.